scottdraves/flam3/src/README.txt

     - symmetry has been broken out into color_speed and animate tags with the same sense (which is confusing and will be fixed in a future release).
-    - set the flam27 parameter to output backwards compatible genomes.
+    - set the flam27 env var to output backwards compatible genomes (when possible.)
     - passes the consistency test where rendering an image at double size and filtering it down produces the same results as the original (modulo quality).